ivanitlearning/learning-k8s/README.md

 * Different from user accounts which are used by humans

 * Used by applications to authorise access
-  * Prometheus using service account t monitor cluster
+  * Prometheus using service account to monitor cluster
   * Jenkins/Gitlab using service accounts to deploy applications

 * Create service account with `kubectl create serviceaccount dashboard-sa`